tamizhselva01/INTERNATIONAL-TOURISM-DASHBORAD/README.md

 Hi 👋, this is one of my beginner data analytics projects.
 I wanted to take some raw travel expense data, clean it, and then turn it into something visual and easy to understand.
+International Tourism Dashboard – A Power BI project analyzing global tourism data.
+It highlights key insights on travel trends, visitor spending, and country-wise comparisons with interactive visualizations for better decision-making.

 🛠 What I used